 The performance functioned as expected, enabling candidates to perform to the extent of their language ability.
-Overall, the marks awarded for Higher were in line with national standards.
-Assessors had made good use of the detailed marking instructions for each of the aspects of performance to determine marks within the bands for both speaking and listening.
+Overall, the marks awarded were in line with national standards and assessors had made good use of the detailed marking instructions for each of the aspects of performance to determine marks within the bands for both speaking and listening.